matrix-org/matrix-appservice-discord/README.md

   * Where the guild name has the spaces replaced with ``-``.

 ## Features and Roadmap
+In a vague order of what is coming up next

  - [x] Group messages
  - [ ] Direct messages